InteligentISA/ISA-APP01/ENVIRONMENT_SETUP.md

 ## M-Pesa API Configuration

-To enable M-Pesa payments, you need to create a `.env` file in the ISA directory with the following variables:
+To enable M-Pesa payments, you need to create a `.env` file in the MyPlug directory with the following variables:

 ```env
 # M-Pesa API Credentials